BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/index.rst

 There are two general types of elements available in BFE:
 	- Normal Finite Elements: Physical elements that provide stiffness, mass and damp matrices.
-	- Special Elements: Some kind of virtual elements that usually act as a rigid (infinite stiffness) connection (a connection that strictly binds two or more DoF together)
+	- MPC (Multy Point Constraint) Elements: are kind of virtual elements that binds several DoFs of a model together